Also see Bug Incision bandcamp page

 limited edition of 100, with insert

 tony dryer / electric double bass

 An excellent large group recording from April 2008 at the Art Damage Lodge in Cincinnati, Ohio.
 Features C. Spencer Yeh (Burning Star Core, Wiese/Yeh duo, etc), Ryan Jewell (plays with Nate Wooley, Mike Khoury, Psychedelic Horseshit), Jacob Felix Heule (of Ettrick, Basshaters, Soft Teeth (with Ava Mendoza), etc) , and Jay Korber (Ettrick, Heule/Dryer/Korber) ), Tony Dryer (Basshaters, Michel Doneda, Jack Wright), and Jon Lorenz and John Rich of Wasteland Jazz Unit.
 Recorded beautifully by JFH during '08 spring tour.

-limited edition of 100, with poster repro & insert, two copies left
+limited edition of 100, with poster repro & insert, one copies left

 bent spoon trio

 The definitive document of 2008's midnight tunnel shows.
 Features the trio in a mode with is more easily aligned with the recent Dadge/Munro BSD music.
 Laing's sax playing is extremely spacious and restrained.
 Dadge and Munro play violin, viola, trumpet, cuatro, trombone, and sparse percussion.